-If you are non-English speaking country native, and you are testing your application for your locale then you may face difficulty in testing your application through eclipse console.
-By default, Eclipse converts non-English characters as question marks (?) or some weird characters because by default eclipse’s console encoding is Cp1252 or ASCII, which is unable to display other non-English words.
+If you are a non-English speaking country native, and you are testing your application for your locale, then you may face difficulty in testing your application through the eclipse console.
+By default, Eclipse converts non-english characters as question marks (?) or some weird characters because by default eclipse’s console encoding is Cp1252 or ASCII.

-You can easily change the default encoding to UTF-8 i.e. Unicode by setting below option.
+You can easily change the default encoding to UTF-8 i.e. Unicode by setting in the Resource menu as follows.
+You can find the Resources menu in the project properties.

 -Dfile.encoding=UTF-8